A Level Biology Revision Notes

 Chromosome Behaviour During Mitosis

-Introduction Chromosomal behaviour is just the normal movement of chromosomes during cell division.
+Introduction to Chromosome Behaviour During Mitosis Chromosomal behaviour is just the normal movement of chromosomes during cell division.
 During mitosis, replicated chromosomes align themselves along the equator of the cell forming a metaphase plate, and then sister chromatids are pulled apart towards opposite poles of the cell.
-All these complex activities are highly coordinated and controlled by various signals and …
+All these complex activities are highly coordinated and …

 Read article →